The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This Copycat Olive Garden Lemon Cream Cake is completely homemade, and is every bit as good as the original—and dare I say, even better!
+This Copycat Olive Garden Lemon Cream Cake is entirely homemade and is every bit as good as the original—and dare I say, even better!

 Lemon Cream Cake

-The next thing I noticed in all of the recipes online is that they all used cream cheese, or a mixture of cream cheese and pudding, or cream cheese and cool whip for the filling.
+I noticed in all of the recipes online that they all used cream cheese, or a mixture of cream cheese and pudding, or cream cheese and cool whip for the filling.
 I knew I could do better than that, so I used an authentic Italian ingredient, Mascarpone!

-Now, I wouldn’t call this an exact replica of Olive Garden’s Lemon Cream Cake, because, in all honesty, I think it tastes better than theirs!
+Now, I wouldn’t call this a replica of Olive Garden’s Lemon Cream Cake because, in all honesty, I think it tastes better than theirs!